Chart Color Schemes

 Educational achievement in Woodend places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Woodend is significantly higher than broader benchmarks.
-39.2% of residents aged 15 and above hold university qualifications, compared to 21.7% in the rest of Victoria and 25.4% in the SA4 region.
-Bachelor degrees are the most common at 23.6%, followed by postgraduate qualifications (10.1%) and graduate diplomas (5.5%).
-Vocational credentials are also prominent, with 29.6% of residents aged 15 and above holding them - advanced diplomas account for 11.6% and certificates for 18.0%.
+Woodend's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 39.2% have university qualifications, compared to 21.7% in the rest of Victoria and 25.4% in the SA4 region.
+Bachelor degrees are most common at 23.6%, followed by postgraduate qualifications (10.1%) and graduate diplomas (5.5%).
+Vocational credentials are also prevalent, with 29.6% of residents holding such qualifications - advanced diplomas at 11.6% and certificates at 18.0%.
 Educational participation is high, with 30.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education